ajdeziel/uvic-csc361/a1/README.md

 ## Dependencies
-There are no external dependencies required to run SmartClient.
+There are no external dependencies required to run smart_client.

-For SmartClient to compile and run, Python 3.6 or higher is required.
+For smart_client to compile and run, Python 3.6 or higher is required.

 ## How to run smart_client.py